ReallyBasicName/Random-Civs-of-History/README.md

 # Random-Civs-of-History
 This mod adds many civilizations from history.
-At the moment it includes: The Apache, and The Purépecha.
+At the moment it includes: Lan Xang, The Apache, the Philippines, and The Purépecha.